MicrosoftDocs/dataexplorer-docs/data-explorer/k2bridge.md

     :::image type="content" source="media/k2bridge/k2bridge-table-list.png" alt-text="Screenshot of a table list with the magnifying glass highlighted.":::

-1. Select either **Save** or **Share** for your search.
+1. Select either **Save** or **Share** to retain your search.

     :::image type="content" source="media/k2bridge/k2bridge-save-search.png" alt-text="Screenshot of how to save a search in Kibana.":::

 ## Visualize data

-You can use Kibana visualizations to more easily explore and summarize Azure Data Explorer data.
+Use Kibana visualizations to get at-a-glance views of Azure Data Explorer data.

 ### Create a visualization from the Discover tab